nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

  }
 ```

 While usually not as powerful as JSON schema or as flexible as custom functions this approach is usually well understood by other developers and don't require additional third-party libraries.
-Over the years I've begun to use this method less and less, primarily because I've come to favour microframeworks which do not offer this validation out-of-the-box in which case I prefer custom functions or more powerful JSON schemas.
+Over the years I've begun to use this method less and less, primarily because I've come to favour microframeworks which do not offer this validation out-of-the-box in which case I prefer using custom functions or more powerful JSON schemas.

 ## 7. Retrieve domain objects